NetSPI/PowerHunt/README.md

 |collect-named-pipes|T1570|Collect information from named pipes|Get-ChildItem \\.\pipe\
 |collect-events-4732|T1136.001|Event 4732|Collect information from 4732 events (member added to security-enabled local group)|Get-WinEvent -FilterHashtable @{logname="security"; id="4732"}
 |collect-events-1102|T1070.001|Event 1102|Collect information from 1102 events (audit log cleared)|Get-WinEvent -FilterHashtable @{logname="security"; id="1102"}

+#### Adding New Modules
+All collection modules are automatically loaded from the windows\modules\collection folder and ran against established PowerShell Remoting systems.
+You can add your own there and they will be run automatically.

 ## Analysis Modules
 Analysis modules are used to filter collected data in a way that makes it easier to find known threats, suspicious behavior, and environmental anomalies.
 Additionally, the .csv files generated from the filtering can be consumed by another tool like Jupyter notebooks.
-Below is a summary of the currently supported analysis modules.
 |Module<br>Name|Module<br>Description|Data Source
 |:-------------------------------------------------------|:-----------|:-----------|
 |analysis-services-lolbas|tbd|collect-services